JohannesWiesner/tcy/README.md

 # Q & A
 ## What about dependencies?

 It's not necesary to specifiy dependencies in the `.tsv` file!
 Conda will take care of that.
-So for example, there's no need to put `numpy` in the `.tsv` file because `numpy` is a common dependency of most scientific python packages (e.g. `scikit-learn`,`pytorch`, etc.) There might however be cases where there are optional dependencies that can but must not be installed (Example: The plotting package `plotly` works completely fine if we install it as it is.
+So for example, there's no need to put `numpy` in the `.tsv` file because `numpy` is a common dependency of most scientific python packages (e.g. `scikit-learn`,`pytorch`, etc.) There might however be cases where there are optional dependencies that can but do not have to be installed (Example: The plotting package `plotly` works completely fine if we install it as it is.
 But if we want the nice feature of creating interactive plots we also have to install the dependency `orca`).
 Optional dependencies should be marked as `dependency` in the `area` column of the `.tsv` file.

 ## Why not create the  environment and share the exported .yml file?
 Theoretically there would be an even better option than everyone creating the same environment over and over: First, one user would create an environment using `environment.yml` (which can take a long time because conda has to resolve the dependency graph to create an environment where each of the packages is ‘happy’ with the versions of all other packages).
 Then this environment could be exported via `conda env export > environment.yml` .
 Finally, other users could then take this `.yml` file to directly create the environment (without the need to resolve the dependency graph one more time, because this file already contains the ‘solution’.
 More information on that can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-the-environment-yml-file)).
 But here comes the catch: This file often does not work across platforms (e.g. your own personal laptop which might run on Windows vs. Linux servers).
 The longterm solution for